matthew-shaw/matthew-shaw.github.io/docs/index.md

 icon: fontawesome/solid/house
 ---

-# Hello, World!
+# Hello, World! :wave:

-:wave: I'm Matt Shaw, a full-stack Principal Software Developer with 18 years experience of software development in central government.
-I have a leading role on key projects in a multi-million pound digital transformation programme, delivering digital services that follow the government Service Manual and Design Principles.
+This blog is where I share my thoughts on software development, engineering culture, and leadership.
+I write about the lessons I've learned, the trade-offs I've had to make, and the things I wish I knew when I started out.

+---